 Measuring client satisfaction is not as straightforward as, say, measuring your revenue.
 That’s why your customer satisfaction survey questions need to be carefully designed.
 Avoid survey questions that can be interpreted in different ways and stick to hard facts.
+Ask demographic survey questions which don’t make people press the big X button.
 Scale questions are great because the data can be easily compared.
 Avoid bias—pay close attention that the language on one side of the scale matches the other (extremely dissatisfied—extremely satisfied).
 Show, don’t tell—if you can use images instead of text, do it.
 Lastly, people like to know how long something’s going to take—it’s a survey, not a novel.
 Good news on that front—typeforms come with a handy progress bar as default.

 You need the right metrics to know where to focus your energy.
 Does your service live up to customer’s expectations?
 How does it compare to customers’ ideal service?
 You might even consider an NPS survey.
 Ask customers to agree or disagree with five-point scales.
 Get into specifics.
 What part of the product or service are they most satisfied with?
 If you sell subscription underwear, did they like the baggy shorts or banana hammock best?
 Why / why not?
 Once you’ve got the metrics, start building customer retention strategies.
 Start with the biggest concern, improve it, and let customers know what you’ve done as a result of their feedback.
 Then, just rinse and repeat—don’t let that feedback loop fizzle out.